NordicSemiconductor/pc-nrfconnect-launcher/README.md

     npm run test-e2e

-## Plugins
+## Apps

-**Note: The plugin API is in development and may change before the final release.**
+**Note: The app API is in development and may change before the final release.**

-The application is extensible through use of plugins.
-The plugin architecture is inspired by [Hyper](https://hyper.is/), which is an extensible terminal emulator created with Electron, React, and Redux.
-Basic knowledge of React and Redux is recommended in order to write a plugin.
+The application is extensible through use of apps.
+The app architecture is inspired by [Hyper](https://hyper.is/), which is an extensible terminal emulator created with Electron, React, and Redux.
+Basic knowledge of React and Redux is recommended in order to write a app.

-Plugins can:
+Apps can:

 * Use core API functionality such as BLE operations, programming, and logging.
 * Decorate/override core React components to display their own content.
 * Customize existing behavior and content by passing custom properties to the core React components.
 * Read and update Redux state by creating custom actions and reducers.

-The application looks for plugins in `$HOME/.nrfconnect-plugins/local`.
-For now, the application just loads the first plugin it finds in this directory.
-In the future, the user will be able to choose which plugin to use at startup.
+The application looks for apps in `$HOME/.nrfconnect-apps/local`.
+For now, the application just loads the first app it finds in this directory.
+In the future, the user will be able to choose which app to use at startup.

-### Plugin API
+### App API

-Plugins are npm packages that export a plain JavaScript object.
-The object should have one or more methods or properties, as described in the sections below, and is typically exported by `index.js` in the plugin directory:
+Apps are npm packages that export a plain JavaScript object.
+The object should have one or more methods or properties, as described in the sections below, and is typically exported by `index.js` in the app directory:

     module.exports = {
         // methods and properties
     };

-nRF Connect respects the `main` field in the plugin's package.json, so the entry file can be changed to something other than `index.js` if necessary.
+nRF Connect respects the `main` field in the app's package.json, so the entry file can be changed to something other than `index.js` if necessary.

 #### Methods